-- Prepare and check all online source and resources before using. - Notify the DSL/OSL of new trends and issues before they become a problem. - Take a zero-tolerance approach to bullying and sexual harassment. - Be aware that you are often most likely to see or overhear online-safety issues (particularly relating to bullying and sexual harassment and violence) in the playground, corridors, toilets and other communal areas outside the classroom let the DSL/OSL know. - Receive regular updates from the DSL/OSL and have a healthy curiosity for online safeguarding issues. - Model safe, responsible and professional behaviours in their own use of technology.
-This includes outside the school hours and site, and on social media, in all aspects upholding the reputation of the school and of the professional reputation of all staff.
+- Whenever overseeing the use of technology in school or for remote teaching, encourage and talk about appropriate behaviour and how to get help and consider potential risks and the ageappropriateness of websites (find out what appropriate filtering and monitoring systems are in place and how they keep children safe). - Follow best-practice pedagogy for online-safety education, avoiding scaring, victim-blaming language and other unhelpful prevention methods. - Carefully supervise and guide pupils when engaged in learning activities involving online technology, supporting them with search skills, critical thinking, age-appropriate materials and signposting, and legal issues such as copyright and GDPR. - Be aware of security best-practice at all times, including password hygiene and phishing strategies. - Prepare and check all online sources and classroom resources before using for accuracy and appropriateness. - Take a zero-tolerance approach to all forms of child-on-child abuse, not dismissing it as banter this includes bullying, sexual violence and harassment. - Be aware that you are often most likely to see or overhear online-safety issues (particularly relating to bullying and sexual harassment and violence) in the playground, corridors, toilets and other communal areas outside the classroom let the DSL/OSL know. - Receive regular updates from the DSL/OSL and have a healthy curiosity for online safeguarding issues. - Model safe, responsible and professional behaviours in your own use of technology.
+This includes outside school hours and site, and on social media, in all aspects upholding the reputation of the school and of the professional reputation of all staff.
 More guidance on this point can be found in this Online Reputation guidance for schools.